Parkinson's DiseaseSkip to the navigation

 Normally, these nerve cells make an important chemical called dopamine.
 Dopamine sends signals to the part of your brain that controls movement.
 It lets your muscles move smoothly and do what you want them to do.
 When you have Parkinson's, these nerve cells break down.
 Then you no longer have enough dopamine, and you have trouble moving the way you want to.

-Parkinson’s is progressive, which means it gets worse over time.
-But usually this happens slowly, over a period of many years.
+Parkinson's is progressive, which means it gets worse over time.
+But usually this happens slowly, over many years.
 And there are good treatments that can help you live a full life.